-United Way’s healthy meals program is part of its Square One Project, United Way California Capital Region’s 20-year promise to significantly increase the number of local students who graduate from high school ready for success in college and beyond.
-United Way believes ending poverty starts in school and is working to ensure kids meet important milestones to prepare for success in college or career.
-To learn more or make a donation: www.yourlocalunitedway.org.
+For nearly 100 years, United Way California Capital Region has brought local people together to make community change happen.
+Today, the nonprofit is bringing people together across Amador, El Dorado, Sacramento, Placer and Yolo counties for its Square One Project, a 20-year promise to significantly increase the number of students in our region who graduate from high school ready for success in college and beyond.
+United Way believes ending poverty starts in school and is working to ensure kids meet important milestones and their families receive support and resources.
+To learn more and make a donation, visit YourLocalUnitedWay.org.